 Drugs that increase serotonin

 Taking this medication with drugs that increase the amount of a chemical called serotonin in your body can cause a serious problem.
-This problem is called serotonin syndrome and it can be fatal.
+This problem, called serotonin syndrome, can be fatal.
 Tell your doctor if you are taking any of these medications:

 - some antidepressants (selective serotonin reuptake inhibitors [SSRIs], selective serotonin and norepinephrine reuptake inhibitors [SNRIs], tricyclic antidepressants [TCAs], monoamine oxidase inhibitors [MAOIs], mirtazapine, trazodone)